-Summer is an ideal time for outdoor parties, isn’t it?
-I wonder what they look like in your country.
-In mine, they often take the form of cooking competitions like the one I described in the post on Goulash parties last year.
+Summer is an ideal time for outdoor parties.
+We in Slovakia love them.
+They often take the form of cooking competitions like the one I described in the post on Goulash parties last year.

-Yes, you can often sample freshly-made sheep’s milk cheese on these occasions, as well as our beer.
+You can often sample freshly made sheep’s milk cheese on these occasions, as well as our beer.

 On the first Sunday in June, when the Shepherds’ Festival takes place in the village of Východná, you will not only hear a tinkle of hand-made sheep bells, but also see our national dish of Halušky s bryndzou being made from scratch.